Alaxxxx/ScriptableManager/README.md

 ## ✨ Features

-The tool is built around three core pillars: Organization, Workflow Integration, and Deep Analysis.
+The tool is built around three core pillars: Organization, Workflow Integration, and Analysis.

 ### 🗂️ Organization & Management
-- **Advanced Search & Filtering**: Instantly find any asset by name or `ScriptableObject` type.
+- **Advanced Search & Filtering**: Instantly find any asset by name, `ScriptableObject` type, or even by the value of its properties.
+- **Property Search**: Filter your assets based on the value of any field (number, string, bool, etc.), with multiple conditions for complex queries.
 - **Favorites System**: Bookmark your most-used assets for one-click access.
 - **Recently Modified**: A dedicated view to track and access recently changed assets.
 - **Smart Sorting**: Flexible sorting options by name, type, or modification date.
-- **Statistics Panel**: Get a high-level overview of your project's `ScriptableObject` usage and type distribution.

 ### ⚡ Workflow & Integration
 - **Drag & Drop Support**: Drag assets directly from the manager to any Inspector field.
-- **Multi-Selection**: Use `Ctrl` to select multiple assets for batch operations (delete, add/remove from favorites).
+- **Multi-Selection**: Use `Ctrl` or `Shift` to select multiple assets for batch operations (delete, add/remove from favorites).
 - **Rich Preview Panel**: See detailed asset information with thumbnails, metadata, and a preview of the object's data.
 - **Customizable Settings**: Configure excluded paths to keep your workspace clean and relevant.